awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2launch.md

 `Specify`
 Choose this option to specify a password in `adminPassword`\.
 If the password does not meet the system requirements, a random password is generated instead\.
 The password is stored in `LaunchConfig.json` as clear text and is deleted after Sysprep sets the administrator password\.
 EC2Launch encrypts the password using the user's key\.
 `DoNothing`
 Choose this option if you specified a password in the `unattend.xml` file\.
-If you choose this option and don't specify a password in `unattend.xml`, the system uses the password of the parent AMI\.

 1. \(Optional\) Specify settings in `unattend.xml` and other configuration files\.
 If plan to attend to the installation, then you don't need to make changes in these files\.
 The files are located in the following directory by default: `C:\ProgramData\Amazon\EC2-Windows\Launch\Sysprep`\.